-Lyft: lyft.com
+Lyft: lyft.com or download the app

 CAR

 Students who wish to buy a car must have a driver's license and buy insurance.
 Saint Mary's parking permits cost \$60 per year.
 If you wish to get your Minnesota Driver's License, you may read the Minnesota Driver's Manual.